Published: December 6, 2022

 (ITRS 2013 Edition Lithography, page 6)

 The roadmap covers a 15-year period, up to 2028.
 The area circled in red describes candidate exposure technologies for the future.
 The top one, 193 nm DP, is a technology in mass production and means ArF excimer laser 193 nm double patterning.
 Under that are some candidate exposure technologies for further miniaturization.
 The more the miniaturization of the process, the more the candidates there are.
-The "QP" is a kind of multi-patterning and an abbreviation for quadruple patterning.
-There are several other candidates besides EUV, but they have not been put into practical use as of the end of 2020.
-The "ML2" is an abbreviation for maskless lithography, which means direct writing by an electron beam, and the "DSA" is an abbreviation for directed self-assembly.
+The “QP” is a kind of multi-patterning and an abbreviation for quadruple patterning.
+Among the lithography technology candidates listed in the 2013 roadmap, the one that was commercialized after ArF excimer laser (193nm) DP and QP was EUV.
+Since the late 2010s, EUV has been applied to the mass production of cutting-edge logic semiconductor products.
+Among the other candidates, the one that is closest to practical implementation as of early 2025, to the best of my knowledge, is imprint.
+Canon released a mass-production system in 2023.
+It is reported that Kioxia is conducting verification aimed at applying it to mass production of flash memory.
+This lithography technology is called nanoimprint lithography (NIL).
+As for the other technologies, ML2 and DSA, as far as I know, they have not yet reached practical implementation for mass production in the most advanced semiconductor processes.
+The “ML2” is an abbreviation for maskless lithography, which means direct writing by an electron beam, and the “DSA” is an abbreviation for directed self-assembly.

 Since the previous volume, I have discussed the technical aspects related to miniaturization, and in the next volumes, I would like to talk a little more about business aspects.